WICG/webmonetization/docs/explainer.md

 When a user visits a monetized site with a supported browser the site will find a `document.monetization` object in the DOM.
-The object will have a `state` property that the website can check to determine if the user's sender has started sending payments.
+The object will have a `state` property that the website can check to determine if the user's WM provider has started sending payments.

-The `document.monetization` object will emit events when monetization starts and then subsequently each time a payment is sent successfully by the sender.
-The start event will contain a unique identifier for the payment stream that can be used to correlate the payments at the receiver with the user's current browser session.
+The `document.monetization` object will emit events when monetization starts and then subsequently each time a payment is sent successfully by the WM provider.
+The start event will contain a unique identifier for the payment stream that can be used to correlate the payments at the WM receiver with the user's current browser session.

 > **Example:** Alice adds the client-side code shown below to her website to